-Winter may seem like a bland season since warblers, tanagers, and other favorite summer birds are absent.
+Winter may seem like a bland season since warblers, tanagers, hummingbirds, and other favorite summer birds are absent.
 Birders who take steps to attract winter finches, however, can enjoy outstanding seasonal color and energetic activity at their feeders and bird baths even in the coldest weather.
 These acrobatic finches are highly sought after winter visitors, and they're easy to attract with a yard that meets their seasonal needs.

 Types of Winter Finches

 The birds typically called winter finches are small finches that prefer northern climates and boreal or Arctic habitats.
-In the harshest, coldest part of winter, these birds' southern migration brings them into backyards in more temperate areas.
+In the harshest, coldest part of winter, these birds' southern migration brings them into yards in more temperate areas.
 They may also experience periodic irruptions even further south, much to the delight of birders who do not have the opportunity to travel to northern areas for birding.

 The exact winter finches that may appear in any yard can vary depending on the harshness of the weather, food supplies in northern areas, predator populations, and other factors.
 Some of the most highly anticipated winter visitors include: